lbjose/pdf-text-extractor/README.md

-# pdf_data_extractor
+# pdf-text-extractor
-pdfExtractor aims at extracting the data from pdf using the pdf2text inbuilt function available in Ubuntu.
+pdf-text-extractor aims at extracting the data from pdf using the pdf2text Poppler available in Ubuntu.

-The pdf is converted to XML and XML parser is then used to convert the data to docx format.
+The pdf is converted to XML and XML parser is then used to output the data as:

-Complex pdf structure is converted to a normal pdf format that can be used for further processing and analysis.
+ - docx file
+ - json file
+ - python list

 XML Parser Links
 https://pypi.org/project/lxml/